tomsaleeba/worker-plugin-eslint-test/README.md

 We can see our worker goes through the linter twice and on the second time we are linting something that's already been processed.
 If we can stop that linting of processed code, we'll be set.

+I think the linter may be touching our worker script too.
+Occasionally my editor (vim) tells me that the worker script has been modified since last reading it and the only other thing running is the webpack dev server.
+It's hard to reproduce so I can't confirm if this is the case.